 Alternatively, 6.3.119.1.4 can be modified to refer to each of these sections.
 Not sure if that is the right thing to do – since setkeys is a primitive that applies all the keys and the last bullet 419.55 already states that received of a …matching… request shall not change the replay counter values and thus has no effect.

+CID 4204 Discussion

+Table becoming complex

+Jouni: Perhaps there are other ways to address this.
+Handle it clause 9… Some PMK caching does not apply to FILS and non-RSN AKMs.
+Delete everything about PMKSA caching from AKM Suites table